limbernie/limbernie.github.io/_posts/2018-03-08-depth-walkthrough.md

 ![screenshot-3](/assets/images/posts/depth-walkthrough/screenshot-3.png)

 I took an educated guess, put two and two together and gathered that `tomcat8` probably had its public key listed in `/home/bill/.ssh/authorized_keys`.
-If there's the case, I should be able to login to `bill`'s account via SSH in **localhost**.
+If that's the case, I should be able to login to `bill`'s account via SSH in **localhost**.
 Well, there's only one way to find out and as Yoda put it, "**_Do.
 Or do not.
 There is no try._**"

 ### Kill Bill: Vol. 1

-I knew one can login via SSH and execute a command.
-Let's validate I'm indeed logged in as `bill` with `tomcat8`'s private key.
+I knew one can execute a command upon login via SSH.
+But first, let's see if I can login as `bill` with `tomcat8`'s private key.

 ![screenshot-6](/assets/images/posts/depth-walkthrough/screenshot-6.png)